• Sun. Jul 12th, 2026

 The 8 Cyprus Snake Species

-There are eight main snake species in Cyprus, and all are considered important to the ecosystem of the island.
-They are considered beneficial as they feed on rodents and pests, helping to maintain a natural balance in mainly rural areas.
+The nine main indigenous snake species in Cyprus are all considered beneficially important to the ecosystem of the island.
+This is because they help to control the numbers of rodents and pests, which helps to maintain a natural balance, mainly in rural areas.
+These snakes are protected under Cypriot law, as a result.

 A LIST OF CYPRUS SNAKES